 - Slightly cook (cool and freeze) your vegetables before adding them to the blender.

 - Add a quality probiotic and/or fermented foods to your diet.

 - Switch it up – 1-2 days/week replace your green smoothie with another nutrient-rich meal like eggs with fresh tomatoes and avocado – one of my favourites!
 Check out more breakfast ideas, here.

 I hope you found this information to be helpful.
 Feel free to reach out to me with any questions or concerns in the comments section below.

 Written by: Jennifer DiGregorio, Health Coach and creator of the Lifestyle Change Program

 IMPORTANT NOTE: The smoothies from my 14-day smoothie challenge are safe and healthy for most people since large quantities of vegetables and fruits are not being used.
 That being said, I encourage you to enjoy these nutrient-dense smoothies while putting into practice my above recommendations (in particular if you are dealing with issues surrounding your thyroid, kidneys or other health concerns).
-Feel free to reach out to me for further guidance on this topic.
+Chat with your health care provider if you’re uncertain if smoothies are right for you.

 Are you looking for an easy way to add a larger variety of vegetables (and fruits) into your diet, so you can benefit from the different nutrients that come from different plants?

 A high-quality greens powder can be a great addition and/or replacement for fresh or frozen produce in your smoothie.
 Check out my favourite greens powder here.